mistakia/nano-community/docs/introduction/advantages.md

 ### Nano is fully distributed

-There is no inflation and has a Stock-To-Flow ratio of `undefined` since no new Nano will ever be created.
+There is no inflation and has an infinite Stock-To-Flow ratio since no new Nano will ever be created.

 ### Nano was fairly & ethically distributed